Übermensch: This-worldliness

 Zarathustra declares that the Christian escape from this world also required the invention of an immortal soul separate from the earthly body.
 This led to the abnegation and mortification of the body, or asceticism.
 Zarathustra further links the Übermensch to the body and to interpreting the soul as simply an aspect of the body.

 Death of God and the creation of new values

 Zarathustra ties the Übermensch to the death of God.
 While the concept of God was the ultimate expression of other-worldly values and their underlying instincts, belief in God nevertheless did give meaning to life for a time.
 "God is dead" means that the idea of God can no longer provide values.
 Nietzsche refers to this crucial paradigm shift as a reevaluation of values.
-According to Nietzsche, the moral doctrine of Catholicism had become outdated.
-With the sole source of values exhausted, the danger of nihilism looms.